Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_power_platform_and_snowflake/getting_started_with_power_apps_and_snowflake.md

 For this integration we are using 'login_name' as the mapping attribute.
 You will want go to your users and roles in the admin section of your Snowflake environment and make sure that there is exactly one user where the login name matches the username (likely an email address) in your Power Apps environment.
 It must match exactly and is case sensitive.
 The user must also have a default warehouse and a default role.
 ![](assets/sf_user.png)

+This security integration is the same as setting up a Power BI integration [PowerBI](https://docs.snowflake.com/en/user-guide/oauth-powerbi#getting-started)

 <!-- ------------------------ -->
 ## Build Power Automate Flow
 Duration: 15

+### Things to look out for
+- If you're getting a username and password error make sure that you the forward slash at the end the external_oauth_issuer parameter value
+- Similarly you may explore changing the external_oauth_snowflake_user_mapping_attribute value to "email_name" as that value in your user profile will match the email address in your Power Apps account.
+- Make sure the you're getting the tenant id from your Power Apps account and not your Azure account as they don't always match.

 <!-- ------------------------ -->
 ## Conclusion and Next Steps